abbyegg/abbyegg.github.io/pages/about.md

 permalink: /about
 ---

 <h2>Hello!</h2> I’m Abby.
-I’m a fullstack software developer working in the great midwest city of Chicago. ❄️ When I’m not working or programming, I’m drawing, running, or listing to music.
+I’m a fullstack software developer working in the great midwest city of Chicago. ❄️ When I’m not working or programming, I’m drawing, running, or listening to music.